-BLUE NETWORK - The existing stormwater systems will be continued through the rest of the site which creates an important visual link between the top and bottom of the site.
+BLUE NETWORK -

+The existing stormwater systems will be continued through the rest of the site which creates an important visual link between the top and bottom of the site.
 This visual link will be made primarily with the use of water, but also with the use of river stones and rock work which form the key elements for the construction of the feature.
 This feature is to become an important green way within the development the space required for storm-water fully utilised to become an amenity feature of the site.

-SWALES - Swales will be used as a secondary stormwater events.
-The swales will be planted features that d palette.
-The swales will draw on the aesthetic creat character for the site that is based on a native Ne The aesthetic and ecological nature of the associated plant palette will also create a visual con- nection between the pond and the course of the river.
-PRIVATE SPACE - The balance between public and private space h small north facing private areas alongside these l by planting and hard landscape features where rea GREEN NETWORK - Parks and Nodal points will feature throughout the development.
+The aesthetic and ecological nature of the associated plant palette will also create a visual connection between the pond and the course of the river.

+GREEN NETWORK -

+Parks and Nodal points will feature throughout the development.
 The spaces will range in size and the features they offer.
 Pocket parks will each have their own purpose and associated activity, creating miniature destinations within the site and an overall high level of amenity for residents.
 Associated planting will add to the aesthetic of the development while offering strong environment attributes.

-Street trees will be included throughout the development and will help in creating an easy to understand roading network. to balance the need for privacy without compromi plant species that display distinctive characteristic areas.
-It is important for the landscape to feel uni planting throughout the site.
-Street trees have bee the site.
-Variations of heights and forms of tree spe and roading types.
-Larger avenue trees form the spine that runs along collector road are typically larger and will be plan LANDSCAPE STAT TEMENT ROAD HIERACHIES - Roads that are easily distinguished have been designed to aid in memorising the site, wayfinding and defining hierarchies.
+Street trees will be included throughout the development and will help in creating an easy to understand roading network.

+LANDSCAPE STATEMENT

+ROAD HIERACHIES -

+Roads that are easily distinguished have been designed to aid in memorising the site, wayfinding and defining hierarchies.
 The roading network can be categorised into three road types.

-STREET TREES - Smaller trees line the secondary roads (or access r narrower road width, provide visual cues to aid ir The site is fed by the larger 6 meter 'urban collector road'.
-The carriageway features 1.4 meter footpaths on either side and is framed by large avenue plantings that will provide a strong canopy The smaller right of ways are lined with smaller tr More information on species can be found at the structure.
+The site is fed by the larger 6 meter 'urban collector road'.
+The carriageway features 1.4 meter footpaths on either side and is framed by large avenue plantings that will provide a strong canopy structure.

 The second tier roads are smaller 5 meter access ways which feed the access places.
-Street trees VEGETATION - The plant palette for the site has been developed ongoing ecological function of the site.
-Native spe along these roads are smaller in scale displaying unique characteristics. smaller private spaces and the areas of orchard p The residences are accessed via the smaller 4 meter access places.
+Street trees along these roads are smaller in scale displaying unique characteristics.

+The residences are accessed via the smaller 4 meter access places.
 These roads will feature smaller feature trees that are again specific to these particular roads.

-These orchard plantings consist of fruit tree spectrum the past horticultural use of the site.
-These spectrum different destinations within the site at different t Additional elements used in the design have been developed to slow traffic through the site, identify the roading network and to assist in wayfinding.
-These elements include raised thresholds at all intersections and the selection of tree species. to contribute to the ecological function of the site also aim to encourage birdlife through the site.
+Additional elements used in the design have been developed to slow traffic through the site, identify the roading network and to assist in wayfinding.
+These elements include raised thresholds at all intersections and the selection of tree species.

-Green open spaces have been aligned with roads wherever possible to accentuate the sense of open space throughout the village while further impressing on residents and visitors the parklike for use by both the residents and the wider community.
+Green open spaces have been aligned with roads wherever possible to accentuate the sense of open space throughout the village while further impressing on residents and visitors the parklike setting of the development.